 The Student Forum also holds a number of events during each academic year with the focus on the career opportunities in the EU institutions:

-1. Careers in the European institutions and Brussels
+1. Careers in the European institutions

 2. Employability skills